-Distinguishing Characteristics: Biracial (Asian and African American) Male, Black hair, Brown eyes, Wallace is of Korean descent
+Distinguishing Characteristics: Biracial Male; Wallace is African American and Asin, Black hair, Brown eyes, Wallace is of Korean descent

 Clothing/Jewelry Description: A pair of purple corduroy overalls, a dark blue vest, a dark blue down jacket with a red collar, a gray knitted skullcap hat, and cowboy boots

 Wallace Guidroz was last seen in Tacoma, Washington on January 10th 1983.
 He and his father, Stanley Guidroz, visited the Point Defiance Park in the area that day.
 Wallace was playing with a female child who was there with her mother at the pond.
 Stanley claimed that he left Wallace with the two of them while he walked around the duck pond with a man who he naturally believed to be the girls father.

 The two apparently shared a beer.
 When Stanley returned to the area, his son as well as the two females were gone.
 The man said he would help Guidroz look for his son, he said they should split up to try to find him faster.
 They both split up but Stanley stated the man never came back.
 He searched for two hours before calling the police from a local pay phone at approximately 7:42 pm.

 Sketches of the couple were made, the man is described as a white male, standing at 6 feet, and had a medium build, he was in his late 20s to early 30s, he had shoulder length sandy brown hair, and had a mustache and beard, he was also reportedly wearing a baseball cap at the time.
 The woman is described as being in her early to mid 20s, she was also caucasian, she stood at 5’2″ and weighed approximately 115 to 120 pounds, she had light blonde hair that went just below her shoulders and she was also said to have long eyelashes.